 Some possible life insurance ratings for your obstructive sleep apnea:

 Mild Obstructive Sleep Apnea – Doesn’t require treatment.
-Most likely scenario is a standard life insurance rate from life insurance companies, with a possibility of preferred life insurance rates from some life insurance companies.
+The most likely scenario is a standard life insurance rate from life insurance companies, with a possibility of preferred life insurance rates from some life insurance companies.

-If you are not compliant with doctors orders, the most likely scenario is a 50% table rating increase over standard rate to possible decline.
+If you are not compliant with doctor’s orders, the most likely scenario is a 50% table rating increase over the standard rate to possible decline.